Tiny Toon Adventures: How I Spent My Vacation: Home media releases and broadcast

-How I Spent My Vacation was released direct-to-video on March 11, 1992.
+Prior to its release, How I Spent My Vacation was given a matinee screening in June 1991 at Skokie's Old Orchard Theatre.
+It was released direct-to-video on March 11, 1992.
 The film was released on VHS and LaserDisc formats.
 MacCurdy said that the film was released at that time to take advantage of the Easter market.
 Because retailers had high demand for the film, Warner Bros. shipped to them nearly one million copies, which the Los Angeles Times noted as "a record for direct-to-video programs".

 How I Spent My Vacation was the first feature-length animated film made for the direct-to-video market released in the United States.
 At the time, the concept of a direct-to-video animated feature was so strange to consumers that some mistakenly thought How I Spent My Vacation was a collection of Tiny Toon Adventures episodes.

 The film later aired on Fox Kids on September 5, 1993, as four Tiny Toon Adventures episodes, episodes 97 through 100.
 Warner Home Video began to release the Tiny Toon Adventures series on DVD, in volumes, on July 29, 2008.
 The company released How I Spent My Vacation for the first time on DVD on August 21, 2012.
 The Hub, which aired Tiny Toon Adventures, showed the film as well.